Why is it important to understand learning styles?

 3) It will help us personalise any learning intervention for people in line with the four stages listed above.

-By providing bespoke learning initiatives, we increase the chances of the person assimilating the information effectively and helping them create ideas that may have been off their radar if the learning had been in a different style.
+By providing different learning initiatives, we increase the chances of the person assimilating the information effectively and helping them create ideas that may have been off their radar if the learning had been in a different style.

 Thanks again, give it a go!